-Figure 4: Generated Verilog RTL for the mkGcd Bluespec Module module definition to tell the compiler that we want it to create a separate Verilog module (in a separate Verilog file) for that specific BSV module.
+Figure 5: Datapath for hand written RTL model of greatest common divisor unit module definition to tell the compiler that we want it to create a separate Verilog module (in a separate Verilog file) for that specific BSV module.
 In this example we used a ( synthesize ) attribute for the mkGcd module and as a consequence we generated two separate Verilog modules: the mkGcd module in mkGcd.v and the mkGcdTH module in mkGcdTH.v.
 If we were to comment out the ( synthesize ) attribute, then the compiler would generate a single flattened Verilog module.
 We will attempt to preserve the module hierarchy as much as possible with regular use of the ( synthesize ) attribute.
 Unfortunately, the Bluespec Compiler cannot create separate Verilog modules if the corresponding BSV modules have parameters or if the module interface has parameters.
 Even so, we should try to use the ( synthesize ) attribute whenever possible.